Dates & Pricing For Summer Camp 2015 Will Be Available In November!

 Covenant Harbor offers several summer camps with multiple programs to choose from.
 With camps for different ages and of different lengths, you’re sure to find the right fit for everyone in your family.

-Not sure which camp to pick?
+Not sure which camp program to pick?
 Watch this video!

 Our Day Camps are a great opportunity for young campers to experience the best of camp without staying overnight.
 Each day of the Day Camp program is unique.
 Special activities and a new Bible lesson everyday make Day Camps the perfect choice for one week or more.

 Summer Kickoff - serves campers in current grades K-6 with a five day camp experience.

 Team 13 - serves campers in current grades K-2 with a five day camp experience.

 Club 46 - serves campers in current grades 3-6 with a five day camp experience.

 Day Camp Skills - This is a specialized four day program designed for students in grades K-6 grades in 2013-2014.

 Endless Summer - This is a three day program designed for students in grades K-6 in 2013-2014.